Skip to content

 The “Retraining” Phase: Why You Might Feel Sore

 If you wake up stiff during the first week, don't panic.
-You likely didn't buy the wrong mattress; your body is simply going through a "realignment" period.
+You likely didn't buy the wrong mattress; your body is simply going through a realignment period.

 The "Yoga Mat" Effect

 Moving from a soft foam mattress to a shikibuton is physically similar to moving from a plush sofa to a yoga mat.
-On a soft mattress, your muscles can remain passive because the foam fills in every gap.
+On a soft mattress, your muscles remain passive because the foam fills in every gap.
 On a firm surface, your skeletal alignment takes over.
 Your body has to relearn how to lengthen and relax without a foam crutch.

 The "Decompression" Ache